 A combination of topographic survey by HDR (HDR, 2018) and publically available light detection and ranging (LiDAR) elevation data (International Water Institute, 2010) provide the necessary elevations of the existing conditions models.
 All the elevations in this report reference the North American Vertical Datum of 1988.
 The following components were input in the hydraulic models: culverts, existing ground elevations, and channel cross-sections.
 The RRWD culvert inventory confirmed and supplemented the culvert inputs.
-HDR field survey data and LiDAR data were processed into a seamless terrain in HEC-RAS, and channel cross-sections were extracted for EPA SWMM and HEC-RAS reaches representing the existing CD 16 system.
+HDR field survey data and LiDAR data were processed into a seamless terrain in HEC-RAS, and a fully 2-dimensional model was created to evaluate the proposed structures.